tapaswenipathak/Internship/README.md

 You would be collecting information from police stations, courts, NGOs, restricted areas, villages.
 Every intern per locality assigned information collected would be given a 9k stipend, negotiable.
 You would be remibursed for cycle commute.
 Any Indian government permission required would be on me.

 I am hiring people from remote areas, please help me in reaching out people who live in remote areas by letting the people you know, know.

+# Research Internship

+Duration - one month.

+Stipend - 19k, negotiable.

+Vacancies - Multiple

+Location - AoE/Home

+I will penning the ideas/topics under https://github.com/alice-sieve org.

+Research intern should work on any tasks from the above list.